 - Headaches from muscle tension

-Benefits of Intramuscular Stimulation Las Vegas
+Benefits of this Muscle Stimulation

 - Relieves muscle pain and stiffness.